Control access to Bluebeam Studio

 Applies to:

-If your company network policies don't allow access to external, cloud-based Bluebeam services such as Studio or Bluebeam Cloud, your IT admin/department can configure your system to block these platforms.
+If your company network policies don't allow access to external, cloud-based Bluebeam services such as Studio, your IT admin/department can configure your system to block these platforms.

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Bluebeam Software